 These fruit trees can grow as an indoor cold tolerant plant in colder zones but grows well outdoors year-round in USDA Hardiness Zones 8-11.

-When comparing the fruits of Meyer lemon trees to other citrus fruits varieties such as lime, mandarin orange, and regular lemons, you will see very distinct qualities.
+When comparing the fruits of Meyer lemons to other citrus fruits varieties such as lime, mandarin orange, and regular lemons, you will see very distinct qualities.

 In appearance, fruits of the Meyer lemon tree look smaller and rounder.
 The fruits’ color ranges from deep yellow to orange with dark yellow citrus pulps.